The Beast from 20,000 Fathoms: Filming

+In a scene attempting to identify the Rhedosaurus, Professor Tom Nesbitt rifles through dinosaur drawings by Charles R. Knight, a man whom Harryhausen claimed as an inspiration.
+The dinosaur skeleton featured in the museum sequence is artificial; it was obtained from RKO Pictures' prop storage where it had been constructed for its classic comedy Bringing Up Baby (1938).

+Music

 An original music score was composed by Michel Michelet, but when Warner Bros. purchased the film, it had a new score written by David Buttolph.
 Ray Harryhausen had been hoping that his film music hero Max Steiner, under contract at the time with Warner Bros., would write the film score.
 Steiner had written the landmark score for RKO's King Kong in 1933.
 Unfortunately for Harryhausen, Steiner had too many commitments, but Buttolph composed one of his more memorable and powerful scores, setting much of the tone for giant monster film music of the 1950s.

-Some early pre-production conceptual sketches of the Beast showed that, at one point, it was to have a shelled head and later was to have a beak.
-Creature effects were assigned to Ray Harryhausen, who had been working for years with Willis O'Brien, the man who created King Kong.
-The film monster looks nothing like the Brontosaurus-type creature of the short story.
-It is instead a kind of Tyrannosaurus-type prehistoric predator, though quadrupedal in stature.
-The monster was unlike any real carnivorous dinosaur and more closely resembled a rauisuchian.
-A drawing of the creature was published along with the story in The Saturday Evening Post.
-At one point, there were plans to have the Beast snort flames, but this idea was dropped before production began due to budget restrictions.
-The concept, however, was used for the film poster.
-Later, the creature's nuclear flame breath was the inspiration for the original Japanese film Godzilla (1954).

-In a scene attempting to identify the Rhedosaurus, Professor Tom Nesbitt rifles through dinosaur drawings by Charles R. Knight, a man whom Harryhausen claimed as an inspiration.

-The dinosaur skeleton in the museum sequence is artificial; it was obtained from RKO Pictures' prop storage where it had been constructed for its classic comedy Bringing Up Baby (1938).